Archive for the “Spiritual Warfare” Category

 Blessings, friends.
 May God continue to conform you to the wonderful, truthful image of Christ who is full of grace and mercy.

-Posted by Sandy in 2 Chronicles, Attitude, Blessed Life, Christian Living, Confidence in God, Faith, God's Faithfulness, God's Love, God's power, God's ways, Humility, joy, Proverbs, Psalms, Spiritual Maturity, Spiritual Warfare, training for spiritual growth, Trials, Trusting God, worship
+Posted by Sandy in Attitude, Blessed Life, Christian Living, Confidence in God, Faith, God's Faithfulness, God's Love, God's power, God's ways, Humility, joy, Spiritual Maturity, Spiritual Warfare, training for spiritual growth, Trials, Trusting God, worship, tags: 2 Chronicles, Proverbs, Psalms

 Yesterday’s blog looked at the situation Jehoshaphat, king of Judah, found himself – a “vast army” had come from across the sea and were almost upon his country to wage war.
 He stood little chance of defeating the army on his own, and when he heard the news he was “alarmed” and “resolved to inquire of the Lord.”
 Yesterday’s lesson was that Jehoshaphat quickly moved from being alarmed to seeking the Lord.
 We’re going to pick up the story there and look at three things today: